-In this guide, I will be showing you different features of POST Requests and how we can use them in Postman.
+In this guide, I will be showing you different features of POST Requests.
+I will also explore how we can use them in Postman.

 POST Request in Postman

-Using a GET Request on POST Endpoint on the image below pops out error for the singular reason that a GET method will not work on a POST request.
+Attempting a GET Request on the image’s POST Endpoint triggers an error because GET doesn’t function for POST requests.
 The request was a login request which is a POST request.

 Check the HTTP status showing 405 Method not allowed.
-This means that we are hitting the endpoint with incorrect method type and shows the error message “The GET method is not supported for this route.
+This indicates that we’re using the wrong method type to access the endpoint, resulting in this error message being displayed.
+“The GET method is not supported for this route.
 Supported methods: POST.”.
 The below image shows the details.

-The above shows that the method type that was used is not valid and another method type is expected.
+The above reveals an invalid method type usage, demanding a different method type for proper functionality.
 Now let us change it to POST Method and see the response.
-You can see the response below shows a Status: 200 OK because the correct method was used this time around.
+The response below demonstrates a Status: 200 OK, confirming the use of the correct method this time.

 Now let us pass all the required login details into the body and see the response.
 The below response rightly show a Status: 200 OK